-They specialize in working with borrowers who have credit that is less than perfect.
+They specialize in working with borrowers regardless of their credit score.
 That means you don’t have to automatically assume you won’t qualify for a car loan.
-Give yourself a chance, because RoadLoans probably will, too.
+Poor or no credit borrowers can also apply.
+Give yourself a chance because RoadLoans probably will, too.

 RoadLoans Application Requirements